AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 ### Request License

-Any userscript author may request an Adguard license key for testing purposes.
+If you are developing your own custom script and want to test how it works with AdGuard, request a beta-license key for the app.

 To get it, please send an email to devteam at adguard.com with the following information: